“I want to know how to build lean muscle without getting too big.”

 First of all, getting “too big” doesn’t just happen after a few trips to the gym.
 It requires adherence to a very specific training and nutrition plan, and genetics plays a role, too.

-“Typically, women are scared to lift weights because they’re afraid to get ‘bulky,’ but that isn’t true,” says Amanda Lopez, CPT, Beachbody fitness expert.
+“Typically, women are scared to lift weights because they’re afraid to get ‘bulky,’ but that isn’t true,” says Amanda Lopez, CPT, technical fitness advisor at BODi.

 And if you’re wondering how to train to gain lean muscle, it’s important to clarify: Muscle is muscle.

 So if building lean muscle is your goal, what you actually need to do is increase muscle mass and lose fat — thereby achieving a lean, toned physique.

 That being said, most fitness pros will understand exactly what you mean when you say, “Show me how to get lean muscle.”